johnrichardrinehart/Neuralink-Takehome/README.md

 1. Added color detection (if most images are grayscale then this feature is a big network I/O saver)
-1. ... and more, but that's a good start to a list of unordered things I would have done if this project was mission-critical
+1. ... and more, but that's a good start to a list of unordered things I would have done if I had had more time

 ## Design Considerations
 ### Logging